Finding that first taste of air on a snowboard at Snow Valley

 Once the two women have got a handle on that, Dan takes it up to the next level with butters.
 Having them lean out deeply, he gets them working to achieve an Escher-like, weightless stance semi-perpendicular to the hill, as if someone tipped the earth under them and they’re falling up.
 It takes an intuitive and a physical leap to get there, and both Sherstan and Chee are giving it all they have to try to grasp this new skill.

 A couple laps down the hill and something fascinating is underway.
-Pushing themselves into new territory, using different muscle groups in new ways and focusing intently on their efforts, they fatigue quickly even on the short Snow Valley runs—and yet they refuse to let up.
+Pushing themselves into new territory, using different muscle groups in new ways and focusing intently on their efforts, they fatigue quickly even on the shorter Snow Valley runs—and yet they refuse to let up.

 “I didn’t know what to expect but this was really cool,” says Chee.
 “I’m one of those people that if I’m determined to learn something I will just keep going.